Bhagwat Jha Azad: Political career

 Independence came in 1947, exactly five years after the Quit India Movement, and Azad was advantageously poised to make a career in politics.
 He was part of an influential cohort of politicians from Bihar who gained prominence on the national stage during the post-independence stage, known as the "Young Turks."
 He was a contemporary of Bindeshwari Dubey, Abdul Gafoor, Chandrashekhar Singh, Satyendra Narayan Sinha and Kedar Pandey (all future chief ministers of Bihar); and of Sitaram Kesri, future national president of Indian National Congress.

 Azad represented Bhagalpur constituency in the Lok Sabha for five terms.
 He was elected to the third, fourth, fifth, seventh and eighth Lok Sabha.
 He served as a Union minister of state from 1967 to 1983 in the ministries of agriculture, education, labour and employment, supply and rehabilitation, civil aviation and food and civil supplies.
 He was a veteran Congressman, and Chief Minister of Bihar between 14 February 1988 and 10 March 1989.

-Well known cricketer Kirti Azad and ex IPS officer Yashovardhan Azad are his sons.
+Cricketer Kirti Azad and former Indian Policy Service officer Yashovardhan Azad are his sons.

 Bhagwat Jha Azad died in 2011 aged 89.
 He had been ailing for several years.